native macos app · 01

 Turn a folder of videos into one.

-Muxy tiles every clip in a folder onto a single canvas — a video wall, a mosaic, or a clean grid — and exports one hardware-encoded MP4, accelerated by Metal.
-Native macOS, built in SwiftUI.
+Muxy tiles every clip in a folder onto one canvas — a video wall, a balanced mosaic, or a clean grid — and exports a single hardware-encoded HEVC movie.
+Written in Swift, composited with Metal, built for macOS 26.

 Add folders